kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

   conda env list
   ```

-  If you see 'aiworkshop' in the list delete it by typing
+    - If you see 'aiworkshop' in the list delete it by typing

   ```
   conda env remove --name aiworkshop
   ```

-  Then, start at the beginning of 'Step 2 Build the workshop Conda environment' again.
+    and start at the beginning of 'Step 2 Build the workshop Conda environment' again.

-  If you don't see 'aiworkshop' in the list then you don't need to delete anything, just try step 2 of the installation again.
+    - If you don't see 'aiworkshop' in the list then you don't need to delete anything, just try step 2 of the installation again.

 **If your environment builds successfully but 'aiworkshop' doesn't appear as a kernel option in jupyter lab:**